BORoS49/UCI-Cloud-Networking/README2.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly efficient, in addition to restricting incoming traffic to the network.
-Load balancers will help protect against the aspects of SQL injection and cross site scripting.
-This Jump Box will provide a high level of security to the databases and webservers by making them inaccessible to the public internet.
+DVWA is a PHP/MySQL web application that is damn vulnerable.
+Its main goals are to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and aid teachers/students to teach/learn web application security in a class room environment.
 It will accomplish by using a complicated/generated key or .pem file and using the SSH protocols.
-The Jump Box will also house and run the needed containers and images to allow the webservers and databases to comminute.
+The Jump Box will also house and run the needed containers and images to allow the webservers and databases to communicate.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - When Filebeat is deployed it will monitor the network and simplify the data logs to be reviewed at a later time/date